-In October 2020, a critical vulnerability in Oracle WebLogic Server was discovered that allowed for easy remote code execution (RCE).
+In October 2020, an Oracle WebLogic Server remote code execution vulnerability was discovered.
 Assigned CVE identifier CVE-2020-14882, the issue prompted an out-of-band security update from Oracle.
 Following on from our previous post on the subject, this article takes a closer look at the security flaws that make exploitation possible and demonstrates typical attack payloads.

 Setting the Scene: Automated Attacks on the Rise